ronalking182/Kingscode/posts/how-to-sum-an-array-in-java.md

 }
 ```

+&nbsp;

-1. Loop through your array and  add each value in ur array to sum e.g
+2. Loop through your array and  add each value in ur array to sum e.g

 ```java